willtownes/patel2014gliohuman/README.md

   Read Archive.
 All samples were quantified using Kallisto.
 The data provided are the estimated counts for ENSEMBL genes for all samples, not just the ones that were included in the authors' analysis.
+  There are two `SummarizedExperiment` objects:
+ (1) estimated counts from Kallisto and (2) TPMs from Kallisto.

 # Installation